Good news! Many people with a low ejection fraction (or EF) have successfully improved it.

 2. Treat any known causes of heart failure.

 Know your plan and follow it carefully.
 If you have been prescribed medications for heart failure, diabetes, high blood pressure or another underlying cause, taking your prescribed medication may also improve your ejection fraction.
-Over time, as the medications are working, your heart may be able to recover, strengthen and perform better.
+Over time, as the medications are working, your heart might be able to recover, strengthen and perform better.

 3. Get the right amount of physical activity.